virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 where:
 - `caption` *[optional]* - field label
 - `name` *[optional]* - name of the field
 - `editable` *[optional][boolean]* - enables/disables the `envlist` field editing.
-The default value is *false*.
+The default value is *'false'*.
 - `valueField` *[optional]*
 ###popupselector
 (`popup-selector` is an alias)

 Opens popup window via the POST request to any external service.
 Functionality provides the possibility to pass additional parameters.

 ![popupselector](/img/popupselector.jpg)
 ```
 {